Editing visualizations created by Insight Advisor

 - Select Done editing.

 Deselect data: Data can be excluded from the chart by deselecting items that are not of interest.
-Exit edit mode by selecting Done editing and open the Selections tool from the toolbar.
+Exit edit mode by selecting Done editing and open the Selections tool .
 Search for Customer and select all customers except the following customers: Big Foot Shoes, Boleros, Bond Ltd, El Carnevale, Fritid AB, Las Corbatas, The Fashion, and Vite.

 Period over period analysis: Changing the analysis period